30 Sep How Long Does Alcohol Stay in Your Urine?

 It’s suggested to alternate each alcoholic drink with a glass of water, in order to give the body enough time to properly metabolize it.
 Otherwise, the alcohol will be detectable in both the blood and urine for a longer period of time.

-A urine test is probably one of the most common ways to detect alcohol in the system second to breathalyzers, mainly due to the fact they are less invasive and inexpensive.
-Urine testing for alcohol can detect it about two days after ingestion.
+A urine sample test is probably one of the most common alcohol testing methods to detect alcohol in the system second to a breath test which uses a breathalyzer to measure the body’s alcohol content level, mainly due to the fact they are less invasive and inexpensive.
+Alcohol testing can detect alcohol in urine samples about two days after ingestion.

 An alternative testing method becoming more common is an EtG, which is the abbreviation for ethyl glucuronide, a biomarker that shows whether alcohol has recently been metabolized in the body.
 The test is known informally as the “80 hour test,” since that’s approximately how long it can detect if alcohol has been consumed.
 The advanced technology associated with this test has made it increasingly more popular and routinely available.